 One of the main support services of Endeavor is access to mentorship.
 The Endeavor Louisville mentors are key to the success of our organization, which is why we want you to get to know them better.
 Please meet CEO of On Plane Consulting and Endeavor Louisville mentor, Martin Low!

 Martin holds a BA in Economics and an MA in Human Resource Management from the University of Illinois.
-He has 18 years of experience in leadership roles helping companies like Amazon, Blue Apron, McKesson and Cummins lower costs and increase revenue by effectivly setting and executing Human Resource strategies.
-Martin excels at building a culture which supports faster, more consistant execution and growth.
+He has 18 years of experience in leadership roles helping companies like Amazon, Blue Apron, McKesson and Cummins lower costs and increase revenue by effectively setting and executing Human Resource strategies.
+Martin excels at building a culture which supports faster, more consistent execution and growth.

 Martin started On Plane Consulting in 2017 after seeing the lack of Human Resource support in small to mid-sized companies.
 On Plane fills the need for HR outsourcing and strategy.
 This allows company leaders to focus on their core competencies and scale faster.

 What is the most important characteristic of an entrepreneur?
 Grit.
 When you start out, a lot of decisions won’t go your way.
 You have to believe in your concept, flex to meet your goals, and keep moving forward.